NoYume/ThrowingBot-FRI25/README.md

 generated with inverse kinematic equations for the tennis ball

-– Learn from trial and error without explicit supervi- sion.
+– Learn from trial and error without explicit supervision.
 The success will be awarded from the accuracy of throws, the distance of the thrown object, the proper arch-like projectile path, the speed to land on the target, and hitting the decided target